enoch26/Gorkha/README.md

 ## Relief Maps

-- Channel steepness index and distance metric to channel raster maps of the Gorkha Earthquake 2015-affected area computed from DEM and processed with LSDTopoTools (https://lsdtopotools.github.io/), see `lsdtopotools_driver` folder for scripts and details.
+- Channel steepness index and distance metric to channel raster maps of the Gorkha Earthquake 2015-affected area computed from DEM and processed with [LSDTopoTools](https://lsdtopotools.github.io/), see `lsdtopotools_driver` folder for scripts and details.

 ---